 Please find below my response to the consultation concerning the above application.
-These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification in July.
+These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification later this month.

-The site lies within the Derwent Valley Mills World Heritage Site (DVMWHS) Buffer Zone.
+The site lies near to, though not within the Buffer Zone of the Derwent Valley Mills World Heritage Site.
 The Derwent Valley Mills were inscribed on the World Heritage List by UNESCO in 2001.
 The Derwent Valley Mills Partnership, on behalf of HM Government, is pledged to conserve the unique and important cultural landscape of the Derwent Valley Mills World Heritage Site; to protect its outstanding universal value (OUV), to interpret and promote its assets; and to enhance its character, appearance and economic well-being in a sustainable manner.